 In England, we know this as twice-fried pork as pork crackling.
 Each gorgeously tempting bowl of Chifrijo is topped with avocado, Pico de Gallo, chimichurri, and lime.

-Usually, you’ll be served Chifrijo with fresh tortilla chips so that you can get the right percentage of all these fabulous ingredients into a single mouthful.
+Usually, you’ll be served Chifrijo with fresh tortilla chips to get the right percentage of all these fabulous ingredients into a single mouthful.

 Chifrijo combines so many of the flavors of Costa Rica into a single bowl but has only been around since the 1990s.
 The dish itself was the subject of several lawsuits filed by the Cordero family, who own a restaurant in Tibas.

 The Cordero family wanted to register the dish’s name, Chifrijo, as a trademark and filed suits against several other restaurants that used the dish on their menus.

 Luckily for all of us who enjoy Chifrijo around Costa Rica, all cases were dismissed, and you can continue to order Chifrijo throughout the country happily.

 Recommended by Rai from A Rai of Light

-If you ask any local what the one food item you must have tried while visiting Costa Rica, the answer is most probably Casado.
+If you ask any local what the one food item is that you must try while visiting Costa Rica, the answer is most probably Casado.

 Bright colors and enticing smells come standard.
-Casado is an ideal dish to have for lunch, traditionally the largest meal of the day.
+Casado is an ideal dish for lunch, traditionally the day’s largest meal.

 Different country regions will have variations of the same dish where commonly found ingredients include rice, black beans, cooked vegetables, plantains, and an optional protein entree.

-The meat served is varied and may include beef, fish, chicken, or pork, depending on the day.
+The meat served varies and may include beef, fish, chicken, or pork, depending on the day.
 Often the Casado includes french fries, pasta salad, or extra vegetables such as avocados or cabbage.

 More of a combination platter rather than a specific recipe, Casado effortlessly brings together these items to supply a complete meal for many people without spending a fortune.